pipekit/workflow-archiving-test/README.md

 kubectl create namespace minio && kubectl -n minio apply -f minio kubectl create namespace postgres && kubectl -n postgres apply -f postgres
 ```
+These are configured to automatically create appropriate buckets and databases.

 ### Apply the minio and postgres secrets to the argo namespace: